 Check out the skills the best croquet players in the world have…

 Croquet was in the 1900 Olympics, and then swapped out in favour of a sport known as roque in 1904.
-Roque is like croquet, but played on a hard, smooth surface (so basically it’s the same, but worse).
+Roque is like croquet, but played on a hard, smooth surface.

 Only one country competed in roque at the St. Louis Olympics in 1904, the host Americans.
 Good way to pad your medal count I guess.